Smash powers and traces on parametrized spectra: An application of rigidity: Structures on the homotopy bicategory

 Since $\barsmash$ and $f_!$ preserve all equivalences, we can take them to be their own right derived functor.
 The functor $f^*$ preserves equivalences on level $h$-fibrant spectra, so it is right-deformable.
-We therefore get right-derived functors as in \cite[Rmk 6.1.4]{convenient}
+We therefore get right-derived functors as in \cite[Rmk 6.1.4]{convenient}:

 \begin{rmk} \cref{convenient_main_thm} provides our default collection of \fibrant objects for this section: the freely $f$-cofibrant and level $h$-fibrant spectra.
 Unfortunately, not all spectra of interest are of this form.
 In particular, unit objects and base change objects are not level $h$-fibrant.
-So, when we need these 1-cells, we use the approach of \cref{extending_radiance} to expand the collection of \fibrant objects. \end{rmk}
+So, when we need these 1-cells, we use the approach of \cref{source_of_confusion} to expand the collection of \fibrant objects. \end{rmk}

 The following result is the primary tool we will use to extend our collections of \fibrant objects.
+Let $\cat{Top}(B)$ denote the slice category of topological spaces with a map to $B$.
 Let $X \in \cat{Top}(A \times B)$ be an arbitrary topological space over $A \times B$.
-We can add a disjoint copy of $(A \times B)$ to $X$ and take its fiberwise suspension spectrum:

-The unit $U_A$, twisting object $T_{A_i}$, and more generally the base-change object $\bcr{A}{f}{B}$ are all special cases of this construction.
+We can add a disjoint copy of $(A \times B)$ to $X$ and take its fiberwise suspension spectrum: , The unit $U_A$, twisting object $T_{A_i}$, and, more generally the base change object $\bcr{A}{f}{B}$ are all special cases of this construction.